 The City of Westminster Department of Parks, Recreation and Libraries is offering cash rebates for participants in its ReLeaf Westminster Tree Rebate Program.
 This program is designed to encourage citizens to plant trees to improve their own property, as well as to enhance the look and image of the City of Westminster as a growing community.

-- All trees are to be planted within the Westminster city limits.
+• Trees must be planted within Westminster city limits.

-- The tree has to be one of those listed below or approved by the City forester.
+• Tree must be one of those listed in the program or approved by the city forester.

-- The tree must be planted in the front yard of the property and be planted within guidelines.
+• Tree must be planted in the front yard of the property.

-- Rebates are subject to verification of fulfilling requirement.
+• Rebates are subject to verification of fulfilling requirements.

-- Funding is limited and rebates will be given on a first come - first served basis.
+• Funding is limited, and rebates are on a first come/first served basis.

-- Trees purchased through the ReLeaf Westy Tree Purchase program and planted in the front yard may be eligible for a $25 rebate.
+• Trees purchased through the ReLeaf Westy Tree Sale and planted in the front yard are eligible for a $25 rebate.